from training.npr.org: https://training.npr.org/digital/how-to-develop-a-strong-sustainable-local-newsletter/

 The hardest part to becoming a Twitter regular is developing the habit of using it.
 Every journalist today should be on Twitter — the excuses are few and the benefits are many.
 It’s not just a place to share and find stories.
 You can also use it as an alternative to the news wires and/or to find sources.

-Teresa Gorman is a former member of the NPR Training Team.
 Kerri Miller shared her tips and thoughts on using social media in her role as a former host of the now-defunct MPR show, The Daily Circuit.
 Kerri Miller tweets several times a day asking questions related to her broadcast, about the latest books she’s reading, and more to over 15,000 followers.
-She
+She said that although it took a while to fit social media into

-Teresa Gorman is a former member of the NPR Training Team.
 If you want to reach more people who care about your work by using social media, leverage the resources you have right in front of you: the guests, institutions and organizations that are featured in your segments.
-It is a benefit to everyone: the guest’s
+It is a benefit to everyone: the guest’s audiences are probably interested in their work, guests (usually) want to

-Teresa Gorman is a former member of the NPR Training Team.
 What is a Twitter chat?
 A Twitter chat is a conversation about a specific topic, usually at a specific time using a planned hashtag.
 There are annual chats about everything from web journalism to agriculture.
-Organizations often use Twitter to hold one-time chats about
+Organizations often use Twitter to hold one-time chats about specific topics, have Q&A’s, discuss news series, and much more.
+Why

-Teresa Gorman is a former member of the NPR Training Team.
 The NPR Visuals team has engaged with the smartphone-toting, photo-taking, audience by asking them to share photos around various themes, stories and series on social media.
 Instagram in particular has been a useful platform for these storytelling projects, NPR Visuals assistant producer Emily Bogle said.
-Emily shares when to do
+Emily shares when to do an Instagram callout, how to plan, carry one out, and many

-Teresa Gorman is a former member of the NPR Training Team.
 I spoke with Kat Chow, a producer with NPR’s Code Switch, about how she helped grow the blog’s social media presence from scratch when it launched in 2013.
-Think strategically about where to spend your time Code Switch focused a lot on Twitter when they launched because
+Think strategically about where to spend your time Code Switch focused a lot on Twitter when they launched because they knew they could have interesting conversations there with a diverse

 Davar Ardalan is a former NPR producer.
 Women from technology fields in Silicon Valley to South Africa live tweeted a day in their lives using the hashtag #NPRWIT in March 2014.
 The series was a big success, with over 7,900 tweets with the hashtag and millions of impressions, Davar Ardalan wrote in a post in NPR’s daily social media tips newsletter.